marciof/tools/README.md

   - https://github.com/google/sanitizers
 - Use `libpipeline` to simplify the code?
 - Character counting for the pager plugin actually counts bytes, not logical characters.
+- Allow line numbers in input names to scroll to when paging.